How to Be Effective In Mindful Parenting

 Reading about stressors and different family dynamics will also help you to be more prepared for better communication and commitment.

-Read The Self-Driven Child: The Science and Sense of Giving Your Kids More Control Over Their Lives
+Read also: The Self-Driven Child: The Science and Sense of Giving Your Kids More Control Over Their Lives

 Expand your mindfulness practice